If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘He was using his father’s wand,’ Harry replied.
 ‘It wasn’t the best match he could have had.’

-‘So why’re you coming to our little group?’
+‘So why’re you coming to this little group?’
 Harry forked sausage and potato into his mouth, chewed three times, then gulped it all down.
 ‘Can’t imagine you need to learn anything.’

 ‘I’m not fond of Umbridge,’ Cedric said.
 ‘She’s destroying your chances of passing exams and getting good jobs later on.
 The Ministry’s spouting nonsense, too.
 Everyone knows there’s something wrong with the version of events they keep saying, but there’s something I just can’t quite put my thumb on.’
 He frowned and shook his head.
 ‘Do you ever have that feeling you’ve forgotten something important?’